 Rancho Divinocame about as a life-long dream of Paco Pilon, originally born in Montreal, Canada.
 After many years of searching world-wide, in 2006 he finally bought this beautiful vineyard where he could produce the kind of wine he personally loves to drink, Malbec.

 The outcome of these design projects can now be enjoyed during South America's summer months, mid-December through March, when all three are available for weekly rental, while the weather is warm and dry.
 The large pool provides cool enjoyment and the days are long for outdoor activities.
-And for July and August ski enthusiasts, accommodations are also available to visit Las Leñas ski area, just 180 km away.
+And for July and August ski enthusiasts, accommodations can be requested to visit Las Leñas ski area, just 2 hours drive from Rancho Divino.